patrickbrandt/roadmapper/README.md

 # Roadmapper
-A helper for creating a digital product roadmap.
+An easy way to begin creating a digital product roadmap.
 ## How to use
 * On the back of a napkin at a bar or restaurant!
 * As a print-out during facilitated ideation sessions with executive leadership!